yash-sharma1/docs-site/docs/encoding.md

     - to encode data field of some specific types, an object type prefix for the field would be added ahead of the real encoding.
 4. repeated (array) Encoding - it is the same as google protocol buffer, while encoding of the object/struct may contain the type prefix as showed below.

-## Binance Chain Encoding Types
+## Binance Chain Transaction Encoding

-Here below are listed the real data types that should be sent to Binance Chain as request, and their encoding layout.
+Below are the data types that should be sent to Binance Chain as requests, and their encoding layout.
 To simply the presentation, here we use a variant of [Google protocol buffer proto3](https://developers.google.com/protocol-buffers/docs/proto3) language to illustrate how the data fields are organized.
 Except the all-capitalized fields, the other fields should use the default `proto3` encoding logic.

-### Standard Transaction to Use and Encode for Binance Chain
+### Standard Transaction

-Transaction submit are all wraped into the below `Standard Transaction`.
+Transactions are each wrapped in the below "Standard Transaction": structure:

 ```go